 Summer and winter travelers take much different approaches to packing their bags for Fairbanks.

 Summers are surprisingly warm here, so it’s not necessary to wear your parka.
 Shorts or pants with comfortable walking shoes or hiking boots will get you far.
-Bring some sunblock if you plan to spend time under the Midnight Sun, but also remember bug spray.
+Bring some sunscreen if you plan to spend time under the Midnight Sun, but also remember bug spray.
 A ball-cap and lightweight long sleeve shirt can help with both the rays and the bugs.
-Also, this being Alaska, it’s always wise to prepare for some sudden weather fluctuations.
+Alaska’s weather is famous for being unpredictable, so it’s always wise to prepare for some sudden weather fluctuations.
 Bringing along a windbreaker-and-hoodie combo (and wind-pants if you have them) will likely protect most bodies.

 Fairbanks Fun: The Summer Solstice vs. the Winter Solstice